Xav551123/FormationPuppet/README.md

 # Installation

-install nvm with curl or wget https://github.com/nvm-sh/nvm use nvm to install last node clone the repository to your home directory with git run commande 'npm install to install dependency' update the config.json with at least password and login run the script using node puppet.js you should have a console log saying "pointage effectué"
+install nvm with curl or wget https://github.com/nvm-sh/nvm

+use nvm to install last node

+clone the repository to your home directory with git

+run commande  `npm install to install dependency `

+update the config.json with at least password and login

+run the script using node puppet.js

+you should have a console log saying "pointage effectué"